Enhancing Representation in Medical Vision-Language Foundation Models via Multi-Scale Information Extraction Techniques: Method

 In clinical practice, each instance consists of a distinct pair of image and report.
 Considering the unique matching relationship at the instance aspects can be advantageous as it further distinguishes positive and negative sample pairs of text and image through modality fusion.
 This leads to a more robust feature distribution, enhancing the overall reliability of the approach.
 ALBEF \cite{ALBEF} employs an image-text-matching (ITM) approach to discriminate positive and negative samples after fusing them with a multi-modal transformer.
-In contrast to using a complex multi-modal transformer, we adopt a simpler approach of summarizing the features of the two modalities, followed by binary classification using two linear layers.
-The following binary cross-entropy loss function is used:
+In contrast to using a complex multi-modal transformer, we adopt a simpler approach of summarizing the features of the two modalities.
+We followed by binary classification using two linear layers.
+The instance scale matching loss function $\mathcal{L}_{im}$ is defined as:

-where $x_{vt}$ denotes the feature representation obtained by fusing features and passing them through a linear classifier.
-The original image and text may not necessarily be matched, while $y$ denotes the corresponding matching ground truth.
+where $f^{im}$ denotes the feature representation obtained by concatenating the sampled $(v, t)$ pair in channel dimension and passing them through a linear classifier.
+The input of image and text may not necessarily be matched, while $y$ denotes the corresponding matching ground truth.
 Here, difficult samples with higher similarity have a greater probability of being sampled, as demonstrated by ALBEF \cite{ALBEF}.